inversify/InversifyJS/wiki/container_api.md

 let container = new Container({ skipBaseClassChecks: true });
 ```

-## Container.merge(a: Container, b: Container)
+## Container.merge(a: interfaces.Container, b: interfaces.Container, ...containers: interfaces.Container[]): interfaces.Container

-Merges two containers into one:
+Creates a new Container containing the bindings ( cloned bindings ) of two or more containers:

 ```ts
 @injectable()